 "The principle of constant and benevolent control over the system of learning legal concepts and acquiring legal skills.
-Timely identification of existing gaps, filling them in and verification of the selected teaching methods will help to conduct current and final monitoring of students' skills and abilities"23.
+Timely identification of existing gaps, filling them in and verification of the selected teaching methods will help to conduct current and final monitoring of students' skills and abilities".

-This principle of "continuous and benevolent control" is nothing else than the implementation of the Principle of Self-preservation of System in educational systems: the sustainability of the educational system is impossible without a feedback mechanism through the monitoring of learning achievement and adjustments in didactics and/or teaching methods as a result of this control.
+This principle of "continuous and benevolent control" is nothing else than the implementation of the Principle of Self-Preservation of System in educational systems: the sustainability of the educational system is impossible without the adaptation mechanism through the monitoring of learning achievement, adjustments in didactics and/or teaching methods as a result of this control and a subsequent application of these corrective measures for preventing a similar precedent.

-Thus, based on the above mentioned reasoning, we have formulated the principle of pedagogical monitoring24.
+Thus, based on the above mentioned reasoning, we have formulated the principle of $pedagogical monitoring^{24}$ .